sinewalker/sinewalker.github.io/blog/2016/filesystems-home.md

   * `~/vms -> /data/vms` which is a separate lv just for virtual machines, but having the link makes configuration simpler
   * `~/mem -> /data/mem/${USER}` for private data sets on the fast memory storage
   * `~/tmp -> /data/mem/${USER]/tmp}` so that temporary files are still fast

+Actually the structure of my Home directory is evolving and deserves its own post.